Silviano Delgado: International career

 At international level, he was a member of the Mexico national under-23 football team competing at the 1992 Summer Olympics in Barcelona, Spain.
 Delgado started all three matches in the tournament.
+After his time with Puebla FC, he played for Deportivo Toluca FC in 1995/96 and for CA Monarcas Morelia for the next four years before retiring to the second division.
+There he first played for Lagartos de Tabasco, then for Alacranes de Durango and Albinegros de Orizaba, and most recently for Delfines de Coatzacoalcos.